Audi A4 review - Practicality, comfort and boot space

 Compared to its rivals the Audi A4 feels very spacious inside.
 The current A4 is the same height as the last model but headroom has been improved because the seats are thinner and mounted lower.
 The additional wheelbase length of 23mm doesn't sound like much but it means taller passengers will feel comfortable in the back seats.
 The car also benefits from a wider body, which means more shoulder room.

-The wide opening and low floor of the boot make it extremely useable.
-The Avant plays an ace though, with boot space of 505 litres – or 1,510 litres with the rear seats folded – which its rivals can’t beat.
+The wide opening and low floor of the boot make it easy to use.
+The Avant plays an ace though, with boot space of 505 litres – or 1,510 litres with the rear seats folded.

-Being based on the MLB Evo platform not only makes the A4 up to 120kg lighter than before, but also longer and wider, too.
+Being based on the MLB Evo platform doesn't only make the A4 up to 120kg lighter than before, but it's longer and wider, too.
 The A4 measures in at 25mm longer and 16mm wider than the previous model, while the height remains the same.
 The Avant version of the A4 is actually shorter than the saloon – only by 1mm, though – and 7mm taller.